106th Annual Meeting of the NNGA

 The Technical Program, which lists speakers and their presentation titles, is now available.
 The Technical Program is stable at this point, but changes in time slots or speakers can occur.
 Note that their are two concurrent sessions on Tuesday morning.

-Click HERE to transfer to the Technical Program which you can read, print and/or save.
+Click HERE to transfer to the Convention Schedule which includes the Technical Program.
+You can read, print and/or save the document.

 The university will provide refreshments and snacks during presentation breaks.
 You may not give out cookies there.
 However, you may greet friends and attendees by offering cookies during registration.